-If there is a potentially unwanted program that ha been provoking “Will damage your computer.
-You should move it to the Trash” to appear, you might start experiencing various unpleasant activities and changes in your machine or browser apps.
+If there is a potentially unwanted program that has been provoking the popup to appear, you might start experiencing various unpleasant activities and changes in your machine or browser apps.
 For example, adware is known to bombard users with a big number of pop-ups and pop-unders for collecting money via the pay-per-click scheme.

 Versions: different messages – same trigger and reason

-“Will damage your computer” pop-up is not the only error message or warning that appears on the system.
+There are several apps or leftover .plist files that could be related to the annoying message to show up regularly.
 This macOS Catalina issue is not the first, nor the last that users keep reporting online in various forums regarding Apple products and issues with the system

 Utility will damage your computer is yet another one of the pop-up messages that get to be delivered on the screen out of nowhere.
 It is triggered by shady system optimizers that are not associated with the macOS at all.
 These are also fake and statements about possible damage are not related to any real system issues or significant malware infections that may trigger any instances like this.
 The pop-up as any other error suggests Move to trash, so the button of this option is placed on the pop-up.

 It does nothing and the pop-up keeps repeating all the time, so users are frustrated, annoyed.
 Besides hundreds of shady error messages, pop-up ads, and other material, you should suffer from significant speed issues and system performance problems that the initial adware triggers.

 Diskutil will damage your computer Mac error is also the one that appears after the upgrade to macOS Catalina and states that some utility will damage the machine and you need to remove it by moving to trash.
 When the Move to Trash button is clicked the pop-up error still comes to the screen and none of the issues get fixed.
 In any of the cases, these pop-ups change anything because there is nothing to remove or move to trash since the error warning is about nothing.